 Students must pass all courses in 8th grade with a C or better to graduate.
-The school and family will work together to determine how students will earn any missing credits or determine if a student should be retained.
+The school and family work together to determine how students will earn any missing credits or determine if a student should be retained.
 An 8th grade student will not participate in graduation ceremonies if he/she receives an F at the end of 8th grade.
 Students are expected to complete at least 35 hours of community service by the conclusion of 8th grade.
-The school will ensure that for all students with disabilities accommodations are followed based on each student's IEP.
-The student will regularly attend school as per guidelines in the "Family Compact;" with no more than 16 absences over the course of two semesters.
-The school will provide all students every opportunity to meet the graduation requirements.
-The students and families are responsible to take advantage of the opportunities provided in order for the student to graduate.
-The school will convene a Family Success Team for those students who have exceeded 16 absences in order to provide support and assistance, if needed.
+The school ensures that for all students with disabilities, accommodations are followed based on each student's IEP.
+The student regularly attends school as per guidelines in the "Family Compact;" with no more than 16 absences over the course of two semesters.
+The school provides all students every opportunity to meet the graduation requirements.
+The student to graduate.
+The school convenes a Family Success Team for those students who have exceeded 16 absences in order to provide support and assistance, if needed.
 This includes students who are considered "Homeless."

 Students in 12th grade must meet all graduation requirements, both in terms of overall number of credits (minimum of 220), and in terms of subject-specific requirements.
-The student will regularly attend school as per guidelines in the "Family Compact"; with no more than 16 absences over the course of two semesters.
-The school will provide all students every opportunity to meet the graduation requirements.
+The student regularly attend school as per guidelines in the "Family Compact"; with no more than 16 absences over the course of two semesters.
+The school provides all students every opportunity to meet the graduation requirements.
 The students and families are responsible to take advantage of the opportunities provided in order for the student to graduate.